CFG

 CFG, or classifier-free guidance is a method that's used to help make parts of a prompt less or more prominent.

 Currently, the supported backends are oobabooga's textgen WebUI, NovelAI, and TabbyAPI.
-NovelAI has its own documentation for CFG that you can read here
+NovelAI had its own documentation for CFG.

 WARNING: CFG increases vram usage due to ingesting more than 1 prompt!
 If your GPU memory runs out while generating a prompt with CFG on, consider reducing your context size, using a lesser parameter model, or turning off CFG entirely.